hathibelagal-dev/instantpolyglot/docs/eng/Swedish.md

 - Days of the week, months, and languages are not capitalized: **måndag** (Monday), **januari** (January), **svenska** (Swedish)

 Punctuation is similar to English, with some differences:
-- Quotation marks: "citattecken" or »citattecken«
+- Quotation marks: “citattecken” or »citattecken«
 - Question mark and exclamation mark are used as in English
-- Colon is used before direct speech: Han sa: "Hej!"
+- Colon is used before direct speech: Han sa: “Hej!”

 This comprehensive overview covers the main aspects of the Swedish language, providing a detailed introduction for laymen and learners.
 It focuses on technical details and includes numerous examples to illustrate key points in both written and spoken Swedish.